Notes on John 9

 relationship He had eternally.
 His prayer, worship and works were accepted.
 The

-man is reasoning very well about Christ from the little he knew, but he sensed
+man is reasoning very well about Christ from the little he knew, because he

-that truth is by nature coherent.
-Jesus was not a sinner with God listening to
+sensed that truth is by nature coherent.
+Jesus was not a sinner with God

-“excommunication” was preceded by a judgmental insult.
-Sinful leaders who
+was preceded by a judgmental insult.
+Sinful leaders, who avoided facing issues

-so they gave their answer to the disciples’ question in v.2 – one different
+their answer to the disciples’ question in v.2 – one different from the Lord’s.

 what he said made sense; what they said did not.